spotinst/ocean-operator/.github/ISSUE_TEMPLATE/bug-report.md

 <!--
 Please use this template while reporting a bug and provide as much info as possible.
 Not doing so may result in your bug not being addressed in a timely manner.
 Thanks!

-If the matter is security related, please disclose it privately via https://spot.io/security/ -->
+If the matter is security related, please refer to https://github.com/spotinst/spotctl/blob/main/.github/SECURITY.md -->

 **What happened**: